18+ | Commercial Content | T&Cs apply | Begambleaware.org

 “Half of Premier League is owned by Americans, and they could all imagine [to sign him] with the U.S. market and because he's an outstanding player,” Watzke said.

 Liverpool have regularly been spoken about with regards to a move to reunite manager Jürgen Klopp with the player he promoted to the first-team while at Dortmund.
 The Reds were linked with an £11million bid for the winger back in August 2016 and reports suggested Klopp tried his luck again the following summer.

 And, according to Raphael Honigstein, they're expected to make a big move for the American in the summer of 2018.

-Speaking on the Totally Football Show podcast earlier last month, Honigstein said he expects Liverpool to “come in heavily” for Pulisic in the summer.
+Speaking on the Totally Football Show podcast in March, Honigstein said he expects Liverpool to “come in heavily” for Pulisic in the summer.

 “I don't see anyone who can be a direct replacement for Coutinho, but that's why Barcelona paid so much money.
 There aren't many players who can do what he does,” Honigstein explained.